garyeh/EndlessRevolution/README.md

 ### Background

 Endless Revolution is an implementation of the popular 4-arrow rhythm game Dance Dance Revolution where players must press corresponding arrow keys as they scroll past a static outline of their respective shapes.
-The twist is that the gameplay doesn't end until the user misses too many consecutive arrows.
+The twist is that the gameplay doesn't end until the user misses too many consecutive arrows and causes life points to reach 0.

 ### Functionality & MVP